 Pay: $52,808/year

-Client services combines sales management and customer service skills.
+Client services jobs combine sales management and customer service skills.
 Tasks include helping clients with complex issues and identifying other areas of opportunity to help keep their business.
 Being a client services professional means being able to work as a liaison between the company and the client to ensure that projects run smoothly and on schedule.

 Customer service